-XXXXX Junk Drawer Robotics 1, Give Robots a Hand: Exhibit any item from the "To Make" activity from the Junk Drawer Robotics Level 1 Book.
+XXXXX Junk Drawer Robotics 1, Give Robots a Hand:

+Exhibit any item from the "To Make" activity from the Junk Drawer Robotics Level 1 Book.
 Be sure all robotics notebook sections within the module being exhibited are filled in.

 50288 Junk Drawer Robotics 2, Robots on the Move: Exhibit any item from the "To Make" activity from the Junk Drawer Robotics Level 2 Book.
 Be sure all robotics notebook sections within the module being exhibited are filled in.

-50289 Junk Drawer Robotics 3, Mechatronics: Exhibit any item from the "To Make" activity from the Junk Drawer Robotics Level 3 Book.
+50289 Junk Drawer Robotics 3, Mechatronics:

+Exhibit any item from the "To Make" activity from the Junk Drawer Robotics Level 3 Book.
 Be sure all robotics notebook sections within the module being exhibited are filled in.

-50293 project) : Robotics Ready4Life Challenge: (Open to 11- to 18-year-olds enrolled in any Robotics Evhibite in this entergy, must include the following, a) a physical representation of the
+50293 Robotics Ready4Life Challenge: (Open to 11- to 18-year-olds enrolled in any Robotics project):